 Insurer Filings Suggest COVID-19 Pandemic Will Not Drive Health Spending In 2022

-This brief reviews initial 2022 premium rate filings for Marketplace-participating individual market insurers in 13 states and the District of Columbia.
+This brief reviews final 2022 premium rate filings for Marketplace-participating individual market insurers in all 50 states and the District of Columbia.
 Although the ACA individual market represents a small share of the privately insured population, the rate filings for this market are detailed and publicly accessible, making them a useful source of information on how health insurers are thinking about their likely costs for the next year.

 The brief is available on the Peterson-KFF Health System Tracker, an online information hub dedicated to monitoring and assessing the performance of the U.S. health system.